Related Party Transactions

 |RELATED PARTY TRANSACTIONS||

 Through December 31, 2011, a founder of the company and significant shareholder, Dr. David Platt advanced $257,820 to the Company to fund start-up costs and operations.
 Advances by Dr. Platt carry an interest rate of 6.5% and were due on June 29, 2013.
-On May 7, 2012, Dr. Platt and the Company’s former President and also a significant shareholder entered into promissory notes to advance to the Company an aggregate of $40,000.
+On May 7, 2012, Dr. Platt and the Company's former President and also a significant shareholder entered into promissory notes to advance to the Company an aggregate of $40,000.
 The notes accrue interest at 6.5% per year and were due June 30, 2013.
 The outstanding notes of $297,820 were amended each year to extend the maturity dates.
-Most recently, effective June 30, 2015, the outstanding notes for Dr. Platt were amended to extend the maturity dates to June 30, 2017.
-During the second and third quarters of 2017, the Company made principal payments totaling $16,288 against the shareholders notes, reducing the total balance of the outstanding notes to $281,532.
-As of September 30, 2017, the notes are in default and are classified as current liabilities.
+Effective June 30, 2015, the outstanding notes for Dr. Platt were amended to extend the maturity dates to June 30, 2017.
+During 2017, the Company made principal payments totaling $20,000 to the former President of the Company, reducing the total balance of the outstanding notes to $277,820.
+As of December 31, 2019 and December 31, 2018, the remaining notes and accrued interest to Dr. Platt are in default and are classified as current liabilities.

 In December 2013, the Board of Directors agreed to indemnify Dr. Platt for legal costs incurred in connection with an arbitration (now concluded) initiated before the American Arbitration Association by Galectin Therapeutics, Inc. (formerly named Pro-Pharmaceuticals, Inc.) for which Dr. Platt previously served as CEO and Chairman.
 Galectin sought to rescind or reform the Separation Agreement entered into with Dr. Platt upon his resignation from Galectin to remove a $1.0 million milestone payment which Dr. Platt asserted he was entitled to receive and to be repaid all separation benefits paid to Dr. Platt.
 The Company initially capped the amount for which it would indemnify Dr. Platt at $150,000 in December 2013 and Dr. Platt agreed to reimburse the indemnification amounts paid by the Company should he prevail in the arbitration.
 The Board decided to indemnify Dr. Platt after considering a number of factors, including the scope of the Company's existing indemnification obligations to officers and directors and the potential impact of the arbitration on the Company.
 In May 2014, the Board approved a $50,000 increase in indemnification support, solely for the payment of outside legal expenses.
 The Company recorded a total of $182,697 in costs associated with Dr. Platt's indemnification, of which $119,401 was expensed in the year ended December 31, 2013 and of which $63,296 was expensed in the year ended December 31, 2014.
 In July 2014, the arbitration was concluded in favor of Dr. Platt, confirming the effectiveness of the separation agreement and payment was made to Dr. Platt in July 2014.

 On March 2, 2015, the Board of Directors voted to reduce the amount that Dr. Platt was required to reimburse the Company to $82,355 and to offset this amount against interest accrued in respect of the outstanding note payable to Dr. Platt.
 In addition, the Board determined that Dr. Platt would be charged interest related to the $182,697 indemnification payment since funds were received by Dr. Platt in July 2014.
-The Board of Directors concluded the foregoing constituted complete satisfaction of Dr. Platt’s indemnification by the Company.
-Accordingly, the Company has recorded the reduction in accrued interest through equity during the year ended December 31, 2015.
-As of September 30, 2017 and December 31, 2016, $34,337 and $35,542, respectively, of accrued interest in connection with the related party promissory notes, had been included in accrued expenses and other current liabilities on the accompanying balance sheet.
+The Board of Directors concluded the foregoing constituted complete satisfaction of Dr. Platt's indemnification by the Company.
+Accordingly, the Company recorded the reduction in accrued interest through equity during the year ended December 31, 2015.
+As of December 31, 2019 and December 31, 2018, $80,815 and $59,650, respectively, of accrued interest in connection with the related party promissory notes, had been included in accrued expenses and other current liabilities on the accompanying balance sheet.

 During September 2015, the Company entered into a securities purchase agreement with CJY.
 Pursuant to this agreement, the Company issued to CJY a convertible promissory note in the principal amount of $750,000.
-The Note was amended during the fourth quarter to $1,200,000 and was amended again in 2016 to $1,752,000.
+The Note was amended during the fourth quarter of 2015 to $1,200,000.
+During 2016, the Note was amended to $1,752,000.
 This Note provided necessary bridge financing to the Company prior to a financing of $1,600,000 completed in the third quarter of 2016.
 Interest accrues at the rate of 10% per annum and is due upon maturity of the note in August 2018.
 The Company may prepay this Note and any accrued interest at any time.
-At any time on, amounts outstanding under the CJY Note are convertible into the Company’s common stock, in whole or in part, at the option of the lender, at a conversion price of $0.05 per share.
+At any time amounts outstanding under the CJY Note are convertible into the Company's common stock, in whole or in part, at the option of the lender, at a conversion price of $0.05 per share.
 A beneficial conversion feature of $1,642,000 was calculated and capped at the value of the note pursuant to ASC 470 - 20.
-The Company recorded amortization of the beneficial conversion feature as interest expense in the amount of $153,466 and $460,399 during the three months and nine months ended September 30, 2017, respectively.
-The Company recorded amortization of the beneficial conversion feature as interest expense in the amount of $145,130 and $406,153 during the three months and nine months ended September 30, 2016, respectively.
+The Company recorded amortization of the beneficial conversion feature as interest expense in the amount of $0 and $261,656 during the years ended December 31, 2019 and 2018, respectively.

 On April 26, 2017, Boston Therapeutics, Inc. (the "Company") entered into Securities Purchase Agreement with CJY Holdings Limited ("CJY") providing for the sale by the Company to CJY of 6% Subordinated Convertible Debenture in an amount of up to $1,000,000 (the "Debentures").
 In addition to the Debentures, CJY will also receive stock purchase warrants (the "Warrants") to acquire 500,000 shares of common stock of the Company for every $50,000 in Debentures purchased.
 The Warrants are exercisable for five years at an exercise price of $0.10 and may be exercised on a cashless basis.
 The Company may only use the proceeds for the payment of services or materials associated with clinical trials.
 The Company closed on $200,000 in financing and issued the related Debentures and Warrants under this agreement on April 26, 2017.